 Uganda holds 60% of the total mountain gorillas left globally, with about 400 of them residing in Bwindi Impenetrable National Park.
 So, if I’m doing my math correctly, about half of the last remaining gorillas are in Bwindi!
-Add that to the fact that it costs $600 to go gorilla trekking in Uganda and $1500 to go gorilla trekking in neighboring Rwanda makes me lean more towards The Pearl of Africa.
+Add that to the fact that it costs $700 to go gorilla trekking in Uganda and over $1500 to go gorilla trekking in neighboring Rwanda makes me lean more towards The Pearl of Africa.

 The best part of gorilla trekking is seeing gorillas up close and personal!
 The worst part about gorilla trekking anywhere in Africa is the high price tag for just one hour of gorilla time.